usmanovs/Salesforce-Interview-Handbook/README.md

 ### Submitting New Questions

-The [original questions repository](https://github.com/h5bp/Front-end-Developer-Interview-Questions) has been curated by a team of industry professionals.
-We use it as ground truth and keep our answers in sync with their questions/answers as much as possible.
-If you are keen to add a question/answer, submit an issue/pull request to the [original questions repository](https://github.com/h5bp/Front-end-Developer-Interview-Questions).
-Once your question is merged, make a pull request with your answers to this repository.
+These questions have been curated by a team of salesforce professionals.
+If you are keen to add a question/answer, submit an issue/pull request to the [original questions repository](https://github.com/usmanovs/sf-interview-handbook).

 ### Answering Questions